NatronGitHub/openfx-misc/README.md

 * DenoiseSharpen: Denoise and/or sharpen images using wavelet-based algorithms.
 * DilateCImg/ErodeCImg: Dilate/erode input stream by a rectangular structuring element of specified size and Neumann (a.k.a. nearest) boundary conditions.
 * DirBlurOFX: Directional blur.
+* Distance: Compute the distance from each pixel to the closest zero-valued pixel.
 * EdgeDetectCImg: Perform edge detection by computing the image gradient magnitude.
 * EdgeExtend: Fill a matte (i.e. a non-opaque color image with an alpha channel) by extending the edges of the matte.
 * ErodeBlurCImg: Erode or dilate a mask by smoothing.